zzmarshallzz/TypingProgram/README.md

 # TypingProgram

-This is a typing program I created that has 3 classes (main, GUI and WordList)
+This is a typing program I created that has 3 classes (AppStart, GUI and WordList)

 Stuff used:
 Interfaces (KeyListener)